brillout/wildcard-api/docs/faq.template.md

 For such an Engineer, the frontend-backend separation doesn't make sense.
 That's why most JavaScript developers are full-stack developers.
 If you are able to implement the frontend complex web apps then you are very much able to implement complex backends.

-For such JavaScript developer RPC is a boon: it gives him the power to use any SQL/ORM query and any server-side tool he wants.

 The concerns of a backend with a modern frontend are:
 - View Aesthetics (mostly CSS)